 |Failure to observe reasonable standard of competence and diligence||3||0||0|

-The table below records the action taken by the Stockbrokers And Financial Advisers Association against those members that have had a complaint brought against them.
-The action is recorded only once the SAFAA Compliance Manager has fully investigated the complaint and determined the most appropriate course of action.
+The table below records the action taken by the Stockbrokers and Investment Advisers Association against those members that have had a complaint brought against them.
+The action is recorded only once the SIAA Compliance Manager has fully investigated the complaint and determined the most appropriate course of action.